 We conducted an experiment similar to the ones described in section~\ref{sec:experiments}.
 We consider an UPA consisting of a square grid of $8\times8$ antennas ($N=64$) separated by half-wave lengths and placed on the $xz$-plane .
 Channels are generated at a fixed SNR of $10\,\text{dB}$.
 To take into account the additional dimension of UPAs, ideal antenna positions are this time given by

 with $e_{x,p,i},e_{z,p,i} \sim \mathcal{N}(0,\sigma_p^2)$.
 We compare the adaptive version of {\sf mpNet} equipped with $\mathtt{SC_2}$ to other estimation methods.
 The results are shown on figure~\ref{fig:UPA}.
-Once again, the model successfully learns overtime reducing its estimation error while the other classical methods maintain their performances.
+Once again, the model successfully learns over time reducing its estimation error while the other classical methods maintain their performances.

 This small experiment can be seen as a sanity check to show that, indeed, the model is capable of accepting any antenna structure with minimal changes in the implementation.